The Evolution of Useful Things by Henry Petroski. MU Ellis T212.P465 1994

 Finding the Full-Text of Journal Articles

 If you're looking at results in one of the databases listed above, just click on the button next to the article citation.
 The article will display if it's available electronically.
-If there is no online access, you'll be give the opportunity to look for a print copy in the MERLIN Catalog.
+If there is no online access, you'll be give the opportunity to look for a print copy in the Library Catalog.
 If you have an article reference, but are not currently in a database, go to the MU Libraries' Gateway page and click on the Electronic Journals link in the upper right hand side of the screen to enter Find it @ MU.
 Once in http://proxy.mul.missouri.edu:2048/login?url=http://finditatmu.library.missouri.edu/ you're given the opportunity to search for a specific article or journal title.
-If electronic coverage is not available, check the MERLIN Catalogto see if we have a print subscription to the journal.
+If electronic coverage is not available, check the Library Catalogto see if we have a print subscription to the journal.

 MU Libraries does not subscribe to all journal titles.
 If you find a journal article that you need, but cannot find the article using Find it @ MU, fill out a journal article request form which is available from the Request Forms link near the top of the MU Libraries Gateway page.
 You will need to register the first time you use our interlibrary loan service which is called ILL @ MU.
 Usually you will receive the article electronically via e-mail within a few days of placing your request.